 Electronic Forms and Checklists for the Factory FloorHow global manufacturers are going paperless in pursuit of manufacturing excellence

-Ensuring factor workers apply standards consistently across shifts and plants is critical for achieving manufacturing excellence and hitting targets set for safety, quality, OEE, waste and more.
+Ensuring factory workers apply standards consistently across shifts and plants is critical for achieving manufacturing excellence and hitting targets set for safety, quality, OEE, waste and more.
 If standards aren’t being followed, manufacturers need to quickly identify why there are deviations and take immediate action to correct the situation.
 This includes updating standards based on any new operational knowledge and best practices that are uncovered.

 To monitor whether standards are being followed, manufacturers rely on workers to complete a wide variety of checklists and forms to confirm that they have followed all required steps and that their equipment and production line is running optimally.

 The problem, however, is that these documents are still largely being filled out manually using pen and paper.
 This not only adds unnecessary delays and costs to complete forms, it introduces errors and omissions.
 This then prevents manufacturers from taking corrective action in a timely manner and increases compliance risks.